Optimal polymer slugs injection profiles: Abstract

 \section{Abstract}

 The graded viscosity banks technology (tapering) for polymer flooding is studied for several different models of mixing zones behavior.
-Depending on the viscosity function the limiting polymer injection profile is rigorously derived in case of transverse flow equilibrium assumption, for the Koval model and for the Todd-Longstaff model.
-The possible gain of the polymer in comparison to finite number of slugs is numerically estimated.
+Depending on the viscosity function the limiting polymer injection profile is rigorously derived for the transverse flow equilibrium model, for the Koval model and for the Todd-Longstaff model.
+The potential gain in the polymer quantity compared to the profile with a finite number of slugs is numerically estimated.